-When your back muscles are painful or tight, there are many movements that can put added strain on the spine and back muscles.
-Forward bending and twisting movements can be tricky for some, and a combination of the two is a definite no when you have back pain.
-I explain this to my new students, but immediately after a session I see unconscious habits creeping in as they bend down to pick up their bag and put shoes on.
-Putting the advice into action, i.e. slowing down and becoming aware of how you do move, is the first step.
-After a few weeks of greater vigilance, the new ways of picking things off the floor and filling the dishwasher have developed into new and better habits.
+When your back muscles are painful or tight, there are many movements that can put added strain on your back.
+Forward bending and twisting movements can be tricky for some.
+A combination of the two is a definite no when you have back pain.
+I explain this to my new students, but immediately after a session I often see unconscious habits creeping in as they bend down to pick up their bag and put shoes on.
+Putting the advice into action, slowing down and becoming aware of how you move, is the first step.
+After a few weeks of greater vigilance, the new ways of picking things off the floor and filling the dishwasher have developed into better habits.
 While we can’t avoid certain movements in daily life, it’s very good to know how to perform them in a safer way.

 Good back-care habits for the festive season: